arneesh/athro/README.md

 # Data Structures | Algorithms | Generics

-A library for javascript which contains basic data structures, algorithms and some generic functionalities which a developer needs
+A library for javascript which contains basic data structures, algorithms and some generic functions which a developer needs : UNDERCONSTRUCTION

 ## Functionalities
 This sections explains the functionalities provided by this library